rtcharity/resources.eahub.org/content/evaluation_and_strategy/ea-survey-2018-series-donation-data.md

 IV - Subscribers and Identifiers

-Prior EA Surveys conducted by Rethink Charity
+_Prior EA Surveys conducted by Rethink Charity_:

 The 2017 Survey of Effective Altruists